 The Amazon often conjures up tales of strong warriors, giant anacondas, breathtaking orchids and flamboyant birds.
 Here are some fun facts you might not know:

-The Amazon covers an area of 6 million square kilometres roughly 54% of Europe.
+- The Amazon covers an area of 6 million square kilometers roughly 54% of Europe.

 Some of the plants held such interesting properties that they attracted the attention of conquistadors.
 So starts the story of the plants that shaped the world...